 Mercado da Graça - Ponta Delgada is home to one of the largest markets in the archipelago.
 This is a colourful market offering a variety of goods, including seasonal vegetables and fruits grown on local farms.
 National favourites such as farmhouse cheeses, liqueurs and wines are sold there, as well as potatoes grown in fertile volcanic soils.
 According to experts, the gourmet produce you can buy at this market stands out for its incredible taste qualities.

 Fabrica de Licores Mulher de Capote - In the town of Ribeira Grande, São Miguel, there is an old liqueur factory where a shop now operates.
 Visitors are offered an interesting tour and a tasting of popular drinks.
 In this shop, you can buy nice gifts for your family and loved ones.
-Gift packages of liquors, beautiful dishes of local production are sold.
+Gift packages of liquors, and beautiful dishes of local production are sold.
 The most popular product is the traditional passion fruit liqueur.

 Ceramica Viera - In the town of Lagoa, São Miguel, there is a historic workshop where you can buy your favourite pottery and watch a master potter at work.
 She makes traditional blue and white azulejo tiles and many miniature works of art.
 The painted miniature plates are especially popular with tourists.
 Traditional hand-painted pottery makes a wonderful, memorable gift.